Anthony Milford: 2019

-For the first 14 rounds of the season Milford started at five-eighth.
-In round 15 he swapped positions with captain Darius Boyd and moved to fullback in Brisbane's game against the Newcastle Knights.
+For the first 14 rounds of the 2019 NRL season, Milford started at five-eighth.
+In round 15, he swapped positions with Darius Boyd and moved to fullback in Brisbane's game against the Newcastle Knights.

 Milford made 24 appearances for Brisbane in the 2019 NRL season as the club finished 8th on the table and qualified for the finals.
 Milford played in the club's elimination final against Parramatta which Brisbane lost 58–0 at the new Western Sydney Stadium.

 2020

-Milford played 13 games for Brisbane in the 2020 NRL season as the club suffered their worst ever year both on and off the field culminating in the club's first Wooden Spoon.
+Milford played 13 games for Brisbane in the 2020 NRL season as the club suffered their worst ever year both on and off the field culminating in the club's first wooden spoon.

 2021

 On 1 July, Milford was informed by Brisbane that his contract would not be renewed at the end of the 2021 NRL season.
 This followed after numerous poor performances by Milford in the previous couple of years including the 2021 NRL season where he was demoted from the Brisbane side on a few occasions.

-On 30 July, Milford signed a one-year deal to join South Sydney starting in 2022.
+On 30 July 2021, Milford signed a one-year deal to join South Sydney starting in 2022.
+However, on 19 September 2021, Milford was arrested following an alleged assault in Fortitude Valley, Brisbane.
+He was charged with three counts of assault occasioning bodily harm one count of wilful damage.
+Consequently, the NRL refused in November 2021 to register Milford's South Sydney Rabbitohs contract due to criminal proceedings involving two assault charges of violence against women.

-2022
+Newcastle Knights (2022)

 Due to legal issues, Milford's contract with South Sydney fell through.
 In April, after his legal matters were finalised, the Newcastle Knights attempted to register a contract with Milford.
 The NRL granted a conditional registration to train with the Newcastle outfit while he completes educational and rehabilitative programs, but he would not be permitted to play before round 11, providing four weeks for the relevant programs and assessment to be completed.

-In Milford's 200th NRL game, he was sent to the sin bin for a professional foul during Newcastle's 42-12 loss against Manly Warringah in Round 18.
+In Milford's 200th NRL game, he was sent to the sin bin for a professional foul during Newcastle's 42–12 loss against Manly Warringah in Round 18.

-On 18 July, the Newcastle club announced Milford would be moving on at the conclusion of the 2022 NRL season to return to Queensland, signing a two-year deal with The Dolphins.
+On 18 July, the Newcastle club announced Milford would be moving on at the conclusion of the 2022 NRL season to return to Queensland, signing a two-year deal with the Dolphins.

-In October Milford was named in the Samoa squad for the 2021 Rugby League World Cup.
-In the opening match of the 2021 Rugby League World Cup, Milford was sent to the sin bin for an illegal shoulder charge on England's Sam Tomkins.
-Samoa went on to lose the match 60-6.
+In October 2022, Milford was named in the Samoa squad for the 2021 Rugby League World Cup.
+In the opening match of the 2021 Rugby League World Cup (RLWC), Milford was sent to the sin bin for an illegal shoulder charge on England's Sam Tomkins.
+Samoa went on to lose the match 60–6.
 Milford was later suspended for one game over the incident.

-Milford played for Samoa in their 2021 Rugby League World Cup final loss against Australia.
+Milford also played for Samoa in their 2021 RLWC final loss against Australia.